yufeizhao/yufeizhao.github.io/a34/index.md

 contest for undergraduates in the USA and Canada.
 This year it will be held Saturday, December 1, 2018.
 **All students officially registered in the class are required to participate in the competition.**

+Putnam Sign-up: MIT students should sign up to take the Putnam Competition by [completing this form](https://goo.gl/forms/4u7fE0aUwD51NxQ33) by noon, Friday, November 9.

 **Grading.** Based on homework and in-class presentations.
 Beyond grading for correctness, the grader may deduct points or grant bonus points based on the elegance of the solution and clarity of the writing. **Class attendance is required.** Please email me in advance if you cannot make it to class.
 Too many unexcused absences is cause for concern.

 **Listeners.** MIT students who are not officially enrolled in the subject are welcome to sit in and participate, but should not hand in homework.